 - accurate and, where necessary, kept up to date;

 - kept for no longer than is necessary;

 - processed in a manner that ensures appropriate security, including protection against accidental loss, destruction or damage, using appropriate technical or organisational measures.

-The Head of Corporate Services is the Council's Data Protection officer and has responsibility for monitoring data protection compliance throughout the council.
+The Chief Solicitor is the Council's Data Protection officer and has responsibility for monitoring data protection compliance throughout the council.
 Each Head of Service has nominated an Information Liaison Officer who is responsible for providing routine advice on Data Protection to the Head of Service and other officers within the service and for co-ordinating responses to Subject Access Requests made to that service.
 The Information Liaison Officer will also act as the service representative on the Council's Information Management Working Group, which is chaired by the Data Protection Officer.